 - Make time to adequately prepare for the LSAT/GRE

-- Gain more exposure to the field to solidify career choice
+- Gain more exposure to the field to solidify your career choice

 - Take a rejuvenating break prior to diving in the books again